 You’re probably eager to show off your new canine companion to extended family and friends, but give it some time.
-During the decompression period allow the dog some time to relax and adjust before rushing them into social situations and expecting them to interact with strangers.
+During the decompression period, allow the dog some time to relax and adjust before rushing them into social situations and expecting them to interact with strangers.

 Meet The Family

 If you have other pets, make those introductions slowly.
-Initially it’s best to let dogs get acquainted away from home, on a walk or in the park.
+Initially it’s best to let dogs get acquainted away from home, like on a walk or in the park.
 The established dogs may feel more territorial in the home.

-Every dog will make the transition to a new home at his or her own speed.
-It can take a shelter dog 6-8 weeks or even more to fully adjust to a new home.
+Every dog will make the transition to a new home at their own speed.
+It can take a shelter dog six to eight weeks or even more to fully adjust to a new home.